Course Number and Title: MAT 143 College Geometry

 - Use the concepts of congruency and similarity to solve algebraic and geometric applications.

-- Solve applications using triangle congruence.
+- Solve applications by applying triangle congruency theorems.

-- Solve applications using triangle similarity.
+- Solve applications by applying triangle similarity theorems.

 - Determine the six trigonometric ratios for a given acute angle of a right triangle.